Prevention of payment instrument fraud

 - Agreement between Ministry of the Economy and Finance (MEF) and Ministry of the Interior

 Another instrument adopted by the MEF in 2012 as part of the overall system of the administrative prevention of payment card fraud is the agreement for electronic access to the SIPAF which was signed by the MEF and the Ministry of the Interior.
-More specifically, electronic access to the data and information contained in the digital archive managed by the Central Office for Payment Instrument Fraud Prevention is granted to authorised users of the police force, in accordance with the provisions contemplated and established by Law no. 166 of 17 August 2005, and the Ministerial Decree no. 112 of 30 April 2007.
+More specifically, electronic access to the data and information contained in the digital archive managed by the Central Means of Payment Antifraud Office is granted to authorised users of the police force, in accordance with the provisions contemplated and established by Law no. 166 of 17 August 2005, and the Ministerial Decree no. 112 of 30 April 2007.
 The police force's access to the databank is, in full respect of privacy regulations, expressly limited to the purposes of preventing and suppressing crimes connected with or related to the use of credit cards or other payment instruments.
 By interrogating the Department of the Treasury, Directorate V system ("Preventing the use of the financial system for illegal purposes"), the police can now access real-time data and information useful for preventing and suppressing fraud in payments effected through the use of payment cards.

 - Methodological approach

 For years, UCAMP has continually worked with private security companies in order to secure precise information from those who are dealing with all types of fraud and technological changes on a daily basis.
 This dialogue with the experts, together with the daily contacts with card issuer companies and other companies, makes it possible to clearly outline a prevention strategy based on various considerations, including: